CompPhysics/AdvancedMachineLearning/README.md

 All teaching material is available from this GitHub link.

+The course can also be used as a self-study course and besides the lectures, many of you may wish to independently work on your own projects related to for example your thesis or research.
+In general, in addition to the lectures, we have often followed five main
+paths:

+- Projects (two in total)  and exercises that follow the lectures

+- The coding path.
+This leads often to a single project only where one focuses on coding for example CNNs or RNNs or parts of LLMs from scratch.

+- The Physics Informed neural network path (PINNs).
+Here we define some basic PDEs which are solved by using PINNs.
+We start normally with studies of selected differential equations using NNs, and/or RNNs, and/or GNNs or Autoencoders before moving over to PINNs.

+- The own data path.
+Some of you may have data you wish to analyze with different deep learning methods

+- The Bayesian ML path is not covered by the present lecture material and leads normally to independent self-study work.

 ## January 20-24: Presentation of couse, review of neural networks and deep Learning and discussion of possible projects

 - Presentation of course and overview